Training Overview

 Summer TRAIning

-Outstanding and highly motivated cadets often have the opportunity to attend a 1 to 8 weeks summer training course.
+Outstanding and highly motivated cadets often have the opportunity to attend a summer training course.
 This is a perfect opportunity for them to travel, make friends and discover an entirely different way of life!
-Cadets learn to manage their time and become more responsible, under the supervision of Cadet Instructors Cadre (CIC) officers with specifically trained to work with teenagers.
+Cadets learn to manage their time and become more responsible, under the supervision of Cadet Instructors Cadre (CIC) officers specifically trained to work with teenagers.

 Familiarization Gliding